Rahul Gandhi turns 51, decides not to celebrate birthday in view of pandemic | Politics

 - India

-Congress leader Rahul Gandhi on Saturday turned 51 with party leaders and workers wishing him on his birthday, which he has decided not to celebrate given the Covid pandemic.
+Congress leader Rahul Gandhi on Saturday turned 51 with party leaders and workers wishing him on his birthday, which he decided not to celebrate in view of the COVID-19 pandemic.

 Rahul Gandhi was born to Rajiv Gandhi and Sonia Gandhi on June 19, 1970, in Delhi.

-Some state Congress committees are observing the day by distributing rations and other essentials at no cost to the poor and the needy.
+Some state Congress committees celebrated the day by distributing ration and other essentials at no cost to the poor and the needy.

-Wishing their leader, the Congress said on Twitter, ''We wish Shri Rahul Gandhi health and happiness on his birthday.'' ''Given the second Covid wave and the incredible difficulties people are facing, Mr. Gandhi has chosen not to celebrate his birthday.
+Wishing their leader, the Congress said on Twitter, ''We wish Shri Rahul Gandhi health and happiness on his birthday.'' ''In view of the second Covid wave and the incredible difficulties people are facing, Mr. Gandhi has chosen not to celebrate his birthday.
 Instead, he has urged Congress workers to continue their relief work around India,'' the party said.

+Former prime minister and JD(S) supremo H D Deve Gowda joined many others to wish the Congress leader on his 51st birthday on Saturday.

+''Rahul Gandhi has always come across as a fine person, deeply committed to a humane and inclusive society.
+It is his birthday today.
+I wish him well, and sincerely pray that his view of the world and his compassion defeat the narrowness that surrounds us,'' Gowda tweeted.

-Lok Sabha Speaker Om Birla on Twitter wished the Wayanad MP on his birthday and for good health and happiness.
+Lok Sabha Speaker Om Birla also wished the Wayanad MP on his birthday.

-Union Minister Nitin Gadkari tweeted, "Birthday greetings to Shri @RahulGandhi Ji.
-May you be blessed with good health and long life."
-Chief ministers M K Stalin (Tamil Nadu), Arvind Kejriwal (Delhi), Hemant Soren (Jharkhand), Conrad Sangma (Meghalaya), Amarinder Singh (Punjab), Ashok Gehlot (Rajasthan), and Bhupesh Baghel (Chhattisgarh) and Shivraj Singh Chouhan (Madhya Pradesh) wished Rahul Gandhi on Twitter.
+Union minister Nitin Gadkari tweeted ''Birthday greetings to Shri @RahulGandhi ji.
+May you be blessed with good health and long life.''
+Chief ministers M K Stalin (Tamil Nadu), Shivraj Singh Chouhan (Madhya Pradesh), Arvind Kejriwal (Delhi), Hemant Soren (Jharkhand), Conrad Sangma (Meghalaya), Amarinder Singh (Punjab), Ashok Gehlot (Rajasthan) and Bhupesh Baghel (Chhattisgarh) also wished Rahul Gandhi on Twitter.

 ''Wishing my beloved brother Rahul Gandhi on his birthday and I join others in praising his selfless, untiring work to establish an egalitarian India in every aspect.
 His commitment to the ethos of the Congress party has been exemplary,'' Stalin said on Twitter.

+''I am grateful for all your wishes.
+A special thanks to my Congress family for their love, blessings and support,'' he said.

-Congress chief spokesperson Randeep Surjewala tweeted, ''To a true leader, who battles the challenges with truth, honesty, compassion, and courage.
+Congress chief spokesperson Randeep Surjewala tweeted, ''To a true leader, who battles the challenges with truth, honesty, compassion and courage.
 To a leader for whom righteous means are as important as the goal.
-Wishing Rahul Gandhi Ji more power to keep fighting the good fight.''
-All India Congress Committee general secretary KC Venugopal also wished Gandhi, saying, ''It's been a difficult year and you've continued to lead our people with love and sincerity.''
-National Conference leader Omar Abdullah wished Rahul Gandhi for his birthday, good health, and many years ahead in the service of the nation, while former prime minister and JD(S) president H D Devegowda on Twitter said, ''I wish him well, and sincerely pray that his view of the world and his compassion defeats the narrowness that surrounds us.''
+Wishing Rahul Gandhi ji more power to keep fighting the good fight.''
+All India Congress Committee general secretary K C Venugopal said, ''It has been a difficult year and you have continued to lead our people with love and sincerity.''
+National Conference leader Omar Abdullah wished Rahul good health and many years ahead in the service of the nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)